aws-samples/generative-ai-use-cases/docs/en/DEPLOY_OPTION.md

 ### Enabling Voice Chat Use Case

+> [!NOTE]
+> The response speed of voice chat is greatly affected by the application's region (the region where GenerativeAiUseCasesStack is deployed).
+If there is a delay in response, please check if the user is physically located close to the application's region.

 This is enabled when you define one or more models in `speechToSpeechModelIds`.
 For `speechToSpeechModelIds`, please refer to [Changing Amazon Bedrock Models](#change-amazon-bedrock-models).
 For default values, please refer to [packages/cdk/lib/stack-input.ts](/packages/cdk/lib/stack-input.ts).